CPTMUTCHELL/DocuSketchTestTask/Readme.md

 Database will be populated with user

-username: admin password:admin role ROLE_ADMIN
+username: admin password: admin role ROLE_ADMIN

 and roles: ROLE_ADMIN and ROLE_USER